palladius/app-mod-workshop-set-by-step/workshop-steps/70-cloud-functions-and-gemini/README.md

 * `bads`: "It looks like unhealthy food"
 * `OCR`: "Da consumare preferibilmente prima del 10 Novembre 2024"
 * `location`: "Pescara, Lungomare"

+While it's usually better to have *N* function for *N* outcomes, it's incredibly rewarding to do one which does 10 things.
+Check this [article by Riccardo](https://medium.com/devops-dev/parse-medium-articles-with-genai-and-add-some-fun-02fe9d30475a) to see how.

 # Possible errors (mostly IAM / permissions)